Hafeez-nabeel/Node_Demo_Hotel/README.md

-Certainly!
-Below is a sample markdown file with instructions on how to use your hotel node project:

-markdown
-Copy code
 # Hotel Node Project API Documentation

 Welcome to the documentation for the Hotel Node Project API.
 This API provides endpoints to interact with hotel personnel and menu items.